Table of Contents

 But what about the patient who just “doesn’t want to know” and doesn’t want to get their results?
 How do people with this mindset decide if they should test or not?

-As a breast cancer specialist, I’ve worked with a few women who have told me that if they do have a mutated BRCA gene (that gives them a predisposition for breast cancer) that they don’t want to know about it.
+As a breast cancer specialist at Bedford Breast Cancer Center in Beverly Hills, I’ve worked with a few women who have told me that if they do have a mutated BRCA gene (that gives them a predisposition for breast cancer) that they don’t want to know about it.
 They would rather continue on without this invaluable information.
 Though I don’t necessarily agree with it, the fact of the matter is that is a patient’s choice.

 Testing for predisposition isn’t just for you, it can also help your family members.
 Even if you don’t want to know the status, the results may impact those close to you as a particular mutation could have other diseases and cancers associated with it.